jmlweb/tsnextstarter/README.md

 Each `scene` can serve to different `pages`, by using different combinations of `page components` and `data-fetching functions`:

-- An `scene` could export two different components (or "subscenes"), along with the same `getStaticProps` function.
+- A `scene` could export two different components (or "sub-scenes"), along with the same `getStaticProps` function.
-- The two components represent the same information and use internally most of the same sub-components, while maintaining a completely different layout (including subtle variations on the sub-components).
+- The two components represent the same information and use internally most of the same sub-components while maintaining a completely different layout (including subtle variations on the sub-components).
 - The route "/items/layout-a" could point to one of the components, while "/items/layout-b" could point to the other one.

-If needed, an `scene` can contain also another folders like `components`, `data`... with modules shared across the scene.
+If needed, a `scene` can contain also other folders like `components`, and `data`... with modules shared across the scene.

-If you want, you can place your unit tests and stories at the same level than your code.
+If you want, you can place your unit tests and stories at the same level as your code.

 ### src/apiHandlers

-Each subfolder inside the `apiHandlers` folder contains one or more handlers (which will be later imported by the [api routes](https://nextjs.org/docs/api-routes/introduction)) and optionally the tests, utilities or any other type of auxiliary file.
+Each subfolder inside the `apiHandlers` folder contains one or more handlers (which will be later imported by the [api routes](https://nextjs.org/docs/api-routes/introduction)) and optionally the tests, utilities, or any other type of auxiliary file.

 ### src/layouts